dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 ### Pass single use object-based navigation data

 Single use object-based navigation data can be passed with a `GoToAsync` overload that specifies a `ShellNavigationQueryParameters` argument.
 A `ShellNavigationQueryParameters` object is intended for single use navigation data that's cleared after navigation has occurred.
-The following example shows navigating while passing data as a `ShellNavigationQueryParameters` object:
+The following example shows navigating while passing single use data:

 ```csharp
 async void OnCollectionViewSelectionChanged(object sender, SelectionChangedEventArgs e)